Key Challenge 1: Population growth and its implications

 It is also due to unequal access to education and employment opportunities, along with high and often unaffordable housing costs.

-Secure and healthy housing is associated with the accumulation of greater inter-generational wealth and other benefits not available to those living in short-term or unhealthy homes.
+Secure and healthy housing is associated with benefits (for example, better health and education outcomes) not available to those living in short-term or unhealthy homes.

 As Auckland continues to grow, we need to ensure that all Aucklanders can benefit from the social and economic prosperity that growth brings and can participate in and enjoy community and civic life.